alehano/memdb/README.md

+# SimpleMemDB

-# SimpleMemDB - simple in-memory database written in Go
+Simple in-memory database written in Go

 Stores any structure in memory.
 Provide some methods to access data and save/load on a disc.